 License Plate Recognition

-License plate recognition is also known by many other names, including automatic license-plate recognition (ALPR) in the United States.
+License plate recognition is also known by many other names, including license plate recognition (LPR) and automatic license plate recognition (ALPR) in the United States.
 It includes the processing needed to extract the license plate’s alphanumeric value, relying on a series of algorithms.
 ALPR software will then compare this value to the license plates stored in a database.
 Database-driven ALPR systems may be classified into stand-alone systems and systems integrated with third-party video management software.

 - Plate localization